457 Visa Aka the Skilled Visa

-- With a 457 visa eligible dependants, spouse or de facto partners are able to work and study in Australia without worrying about their visa status.
+- With a 457 visa eligible dependents, spouse or de facto partners can work and study in Australia without worrying about their visa status.

 - Having private health insurance while you are living in Australia is a requirement for a 457 visa.

 - You can do the visa application yourself or your company can do it for you.

 Furthermore, there has been some recent changes since July 2011 see below

 Changes to the 457 visa requirements effective July 1st 2013 and March 2014

 - Update*** – The number of people can sponsor has now been lifted and you are no longer limited to the number of people you can sponsor.

 - 457 visa holders now have 90 days to find new sponsorship.
 Increased from 28.

 - The market salary assessment exemption threshold has been increased to $250 000.

 - All new company sponsorship applications will now have to stipulate how many places they want to be able to nominate in the life of the sponsorship agreement.